Are you giving your YouTube channel its best shot?

-Charisma on Command’s description is brief, accurate, and lets you know what to expect.
+Charisma on Command’s description is brief, accurate, and lets you know what to expect, all in the small space of their channel description box.
 Opening with a question is a great way to make it all about the viewer.
 Also, by highlighting the benefits of watching the channel, they bring our attention to what we stand to gain by sticking around.

-What’s the number one reason to watch your videos?
+What’s the number one reason to watch your video content?
 Get that in the description as early as possible, then expand on the sentiment.